 Robert Terris JD, MFT

 Robert Terris is dedicated to finding lasting solutions to family problems.
-Robert has been practicing understanding-based mediation for 10 years in a variety of family and legal settings.
+Robert has been practicing understanding-based mediation since 2002 in a variety of family and legal settings.
 As both a licensed attorney and family therapist, he offers unique skills in settling legal issues with emotional undercurrents.
 He is committed to helping people work through their problems and preserve their relationships.
 He has an uncanny ability to understand his clients' points of view and zero in on the concerns underlying their positions.
 He asks everyone in the room to delve deep, to listen and understand, and to clarify and articulate their needs and interests.
 This leads to enhanced empathy, more creativity, practical solutions, and long-lasting agreements.
 For more information about Robert's work as a therapist, see www.robertterris.com.

 Berkeley Law (University of California), J.D.